 Are there any specific Canadian government guidelines I should be aware of when gifting baby-related items?▾

-What's a good way to gift 'experience' support for a new mom in Canada, beyond material items?▾
+What's a good way to gift 'experience' support for a new mom in Canada?▾

 What kind of monetary value should I consider for a practical gift like a Costco run or food delivery?▾